 The Big Rock of Rocks of Sharon

-Slowly, the windy trail made its way up the northeast-trending ridge above 3100′.
-Here I got my first glimpse of the rocks across the basin.
-Then the path traveled southeast toward the Big Rock summit area while bypassing Point 3662.
+The windy trail went up the northeast-facing ridge to 3100′.
+There I had my first glimpse of the rocks across the basin.
+Shortly, the path moved southeast to the Big Rock area while bypassing Point 3662.

 See more trip photos here.

-I passed two hikers earlier on the trail as they made their way down.
-Otherwise, there was no one around.
-It was surprising to be alone in a place as popular as this one.
-Somehow, I had this image of an overcrowding summit while I was still down in the forest.
+Other than the two hikers I passed earlier as they made their way down, no one was around.
+It was surprising to be alone at this popular spot.
+I somehow had the image of a crowded summit.

-I didn’t see a path leading up to Big Rock.
-But making it to the top involved a bit of exposure.
+Without a trail to Big Rock, reaching the top involved a bit of exposure.
 Even with the morning haze, views to the south were excellent.
-The rock overlooked the expansive plains, and perhaps even Idaho on a clear day.
+The place overlooked the vast plains and perhaps Idaho on a clear day.

 See more trip photos here.